February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 Day 4:

-32. We eventually stumbled across a woods path that headed in the general direction we needed to go and in no time we reached Gander Pond.
+32. We eventually stumbled across a woods path that headed in the general direction we needed to go and in no time reached Gander Pond.

 30.